bshackelford/bshackelford/README.md

 ## About me

-My name is Brandon (but my friends call me b-shack) and I’m currently a Software Engineer on the Systems team at **[DocuSign](https://docusign.com)** 👨🏼‍💻.
+My name is Brandon and I’m currently a Software Engineer on the Systems team at **[DocuSign](https://docusign.com)** 👨🏼‍💻.
 Outside of work, I love spending my time skiing in Tahoe :skier:, hiking/backpacking in Yosemite :national_park:, listening and tinkering with music :notes:, and playing Switch :video_game:.
 I grew up in Arkansas :heart: but currently live in California :sunny:.

 ## Current Technology